e-vandenberg/graph-dna/README.md

 drug interaction prediction, and advanced reccomendation systems.

-Demonstrating more time and memory efficient methods for creating graph embeddings is essential in pushing forward these advancments, and making graph data more easily consumed by graph neural networks.
+Demonstrating more time and memory efficient methods for creating graph embeddings is essential in pushing forward these advancments, and making graph data more easily consumed by neural networks.